cloudrac3r/icebot-reloaded/README.md

 # Using IceBot's code

 ## Install node.js
-Requires a fairly recent version of node.js.
+IceBot Reloaded requires a fairly recent version of node.js.
 Version 6 or later works, older versions untested.

-On common Linux distributions, use your package manager to install node.js For other operating systems, download a binary or source from http://nodejs.org You will also need npm; this should be included with node.js.
+On common Linux distributions, use your package manager to install node.js

+For other operating systems, download a binary or source from http://nodejs.org

+You will also need npm; this should be included with node.js.

 ## Install libraries